SebastienMarmin/torch-mvnorm/README.md

 Torch-MvNorm is a library that consists of the two following components:

-- **mvnorm.fotran_interface** -- PyTorch-Fortan bridge for [Alan Genz's routine](http://www.math.wsu.edu/faculty/genz/software/fort77/mvndstpack.f)
+- **integration** -- PyTorch-Fortan bridge for [Alan Genz's routine](http://www.math.wsu.edu/faculty/genz/software/fort77/mvndstpack.f) using SciPy.
-- **mvnorm.autograd** -- implementation of the formula of the multivariate normal CDF gradient
+- **multivariate_normal_cdf** -- implementation of the formula of the multivariate normal CDF gradient

 ## Installation